TIDES-transit/TIDES/samples/README.md

 ### Continuous Data Validation

-Example data in the `\TIDES` subdirectories is validated upon a push action to the main repository according to the `TIDES` schema posted to the `main` branch.
+Sample data in the `\TIDES` subdirectories of each sample is validated upon a push action to the main repository.